richardyilin/Solving_7_NP_hard_Problems_with_the_Ising_Model/README.md

 ### Asymmetric Traveling Salesman Problem

 #### Problem Statement
-   Given a directed graph *G = (V, E)*, where each edge *uv* in the graph has a weight *W<sub>uv</sub>* associated with it, what is the route with the least sum of the weights that visits each city exactly once and returns to the origin city (i.e. a Hamiltonian cycle)?
+   Given a directed graph *G = (V, E)*, where the each vertex *v* denotes a city each edge *uv* in the graph denotes a path connecting cities and has a weight *W<sub>uv</sub>* associated with it, what is the route with the least sum of the weights that visits each city exactly once and returns to the origin city (i.e. a Hamiltonian cycle)?

 #### Ising Formulation
    Suppose that the number of node is *n*, and the binary variable *s<sub>u, j</sub> = 1* if vertex u is the j<sup>th</sup> node in the route.
 The Ising formulation is